Anteru/kyla/doc/source/index.rst

 kyla has two main concepts:

-* A **file repository**, which is the content source. kyla purely works on repositories.
+* A **file repository**, which is the content source. kyla exclusively works on repositories.
 A file repository contains the contents of all files stored in it.
 Files are grouped in file sets.
 A repository can be *packed* into a few package files, or *loose* with all files being stored separately in the file system.
 * A **file set** is a set of files that is processed together.
 Each file in a file set must be unique, and all sets in a file repository must be disjoint.
 For example, each feature of an application would be represented as a file set.

 Overview